RDJLM/Link-Level-Simulator-for-THz-MIMO-ISAC/README.md

 ## Notes

+- 32 GB RAM or above is recommended for the simulation of large number of subcarriers, symbols and antennas.
 - Before running the simulation, it is recommended to load parallel operations via the command of 'parpool('Processes');' for faster computation of terahertz molecular absorption coefficient.
 - The logical connection between the user interface and the main functions (THz_MIMO_OFDM_Sen.p and THz_MIMO_OFDM_Com.p) can be checked in the 'Design View' and 'Code View' of file THz_MIMO_ISAC_Simulator.mlapp, and users can modify the details.
 - When inappropriate parameters are set, the simulator will force a stop and present an error warning via both message box and command line window.